ffxf/solax-pv-monitor/README.md

 docker-compose up
 ```

 (i.e. **without** the `-d` we have used before).
 This will not daemonize the services and all output will show up in your terminal.

-Look for error messages in the output and try to fix the problems being highlighted.
+In either case, ook for error messages in the output and try to fix the problems being highlighted.
 Possible reasons can be, for example, that the configuration of the Solax API token is not correct or that the admin token for fluentd is not configured correctly.

 Note that you will need another terminal session to modify things while the system is running if not daemonized.